-- Processing or accessing information on school property related to hacking, altering or bypassing network security policies is prohibited. - Devices are subject to search by school administrators if the device is suspected of a violation of the student code of conduct.
-If the device is locked or password protected the student will be required to unlock the device at the request of a school administrator. - Printing from personal devices is not permitted at school. - Personal devices must be charged prior to school and run on battery power while at school.
-Charging of devices will not be permitted at RRCA. - Lost, Stolen, or Damaged Devices: Each user is responsible for his/her own device and should use it responsibly and appropriately.
+- RRCA has Chromebooks to issue for students in K-12th grades.
+All RRCA-issued Chromebooks are insured so that they can be repaired in the event of device malfunction or accidental damage.
+Students in high school who have a demonstrated need to bring their own device must first get approval from Administration.
+The following items apply to personal devices: - o Personal devices are subject to search by school administrators if the device is suspected of a violation of the student code of conduct.
+If the device is locked or password protected the student will be required to unlock the device at the request of a school administrator.

+- o Personal devices must be charged prior to school and run on battery power while at school.
+Charging of devices will not be permitted at RRCA. - o Lost, Stolen, or Damaged Devices: Each user is responsible for his/her own personal device and should use it responsibly and appropriately.
 Round Rock Christian Academy takes no responsibility for stolen, lost, or damaged devices, including lost or corrupted data on those devices.
-While school employees will help students identify how to keep personal devices secure, students will have the final responsibility for securing their personal devices.
-Please check with your homeowner's policy regarding coverage of personal electronic devices, as many insurance policies can cover loss or damage.